linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 ## New Themed Map View (B5, F2, F5)

-The last action available in the Redistricting Toolbar is the New Themed Map View action.
+The next action available in the Redistricting Toolbar is the New Themed Map View action.

 ![New Themed Map View Action](images/new_themed_map_view.png)